For the Web3 community, it seems like a rhetorical question hardly worth consideration.

-A decentralized ledger exists as long as some entity (preferably a plurality of entities) maintains a version of it, even if a company like Hunit ceases to trade.
-If the lawfirm that wrote a modern equivalent of the Lekdijk Bovendams bond (or the law firm’s successors in interest) continued to maintain a version of the ledger indefinitely, a digital bond would have an equivalently long lifespan.
+A decentralised ledger exists as long as some entity (preferably a plurality of entities) maintains a version of it, even if a company like Hunit ceases to trade.
+If the law-firm that wrote a modern equivalent of the Lekdijk Bovendams bond (or the law firm’s successors in interest) continued to maintain a version of the ledger indefinitely, a digital bond would have an equivalently long lifespan.
 Its arguable that its external data connections (such its banking integration) would cease to function over time, but Hunit’s approach to SLCs is based in natural language, partly because using natural language to agree upon the intention of the parties, (rather than the use of explicit code syntax which only captures the agreed mechanics) allows for an SLC to be periodically rectified by its parties over time as technical environments evolve.
-Our view is that a legal agreement exists for the benefit of its parties – putting the continued cooperation of a third party into the mix adds an undesirable externality.
+Our view is that a legal agreement exists for the benefit of its parties - putting the continued cooperation of a third party into the mix adds an undesirable externality.

 It’s hard to overstate the impact of indelibility and its consequence, legal certainty.
 The moment the accuracy of a legally significant record is brought into doubt, litigation over the facts of a case ceases and litigation of the facts commences.
 Any single-party managed record will always be subject to the lingering question of legitimacy – Web3 technology was precisely created to solve the problem how to enable trust between mutually suspicious counterparties that lack the unrealistic go-between of a ‘perfect intermediary’.